1960s DORIA Snowball Chandelier

-Materials: Brass frame, brass rod and brass canopy.
+Materials: Round brass frame, brass rod and brass canopy.
 Brass screws and some other brass parts.
-27 swirled crystal glass ball elements and one center half globe glass piece.
+27 swirled crystal glass ball elements and one centre half globe glass part.
 Bakelite sockets.

 Rod Length: 80 cm / 31.49’’